Hungary Students Hold freedom Rally On Anniversary Of 1956 Uprising - UrduPoint

 Hungary Students Hold 'freedom' Rally On Anniversary Of 1956 Uprising

-Budapest, (UrduPoint / Pakistan Point News - 23rd Oct, 2020 ) :A rally held by students blockading Hungary's top arts university for over 50 days. in protest at a reform by Prime Minister Viktor Orban's government, on Friday drew thousands of supporters in Budapest.
+Budapest, (UrduPoint / Pakistan Point News - 24th Oct, 2020 ) :A rally held by students blockading Hungary's top arts university for over 50 days in protest at a reform by Prime Minister Viktor Orban's on Friday drew thousands of supporters in Budapest.

 Students from the University of Theatre and Film Arts (SZFE) led a candlelit march and rally before a crowd estimated at around 10,000 by an AFP photographer.